 But it is the Farmers and Artists/Artisans that will command our attention.

 Until sixty years ago rice farming was the main occupation in Bali, with more than 85% of the population involved in cultivation of the soil.
 This is similar to America in the 19th century.
 Today that number in Bali is down to 65% and they still grow rice using a farming system that was adopted more than four hundred years ago.
 This is a strange anomaly.
-In America, with technical advances in farming, only 2% of our population are still at work on the land.
+In America, with technical advances in farming, only 2% of our population is still at work on the land.
 And today’s world economy usually dictates that any group or enterprise that is out of sync with modern methods of efficiency will soon disappear.
 What gives in Bali?

 If the farmer at the left has the smile of a cat who just ate the canary, here’s one reason.
 The government has eliminated the laws of supply and demand for him.
-Using the old methods of farming, Bali has always grown enough rice to feed the population.
-But not enough to export.
+Using the old methods of farming, Bali has always grown enough rice to feed the population, but not enough to export.
 Today the government uses tourist dollars to support the rice farmers.
 The rice farmers use the old techniques.
 The population has enough home- grown rice, and the farmers have the ability to live, stress free from the ruthless markets of the outside world.
-In talking to several Balinese, We were repeatedly told that people in Bali lived well and that very few would choose to leave their country for the glamor of modernity.
+In talking to several Balinese, we were repeatedly told that people in Bali lived well and that very few would choose to leave their country for the glamor of modernity.

-Alexa says that more than 50% of Balinese people work for money in the arts.
+Alexa tells us that more than 50% of Balinese people work for money in the arts.
 The breadth of involvement is amazing.
-Whether you are a government employee, a farmer or work in the tourist sector, you probably have a side hustle as a painter, sculptor, wood carver, actor, dancer or musician.
+Whether you are a government employee, a farmer, or work in the tourist sector, you probably have a side hustle as a painter, sculptor, wood carver, actor, dancer or musician.
 This may be the most concentrated artist colony on earth.
 The museums are wonderful.
 And in the art markets, which are everywhere, you are free to admire without buying.
 They don’t put pressure on you to buy something.
 This is a more pleasant experience than some other places in the world.

 As in other Castles and Concerts trips, we will break into small groups each day to go explore the island and its treasures.
 Each evening we will come together with the whole group for music, feasting and general revelry.
 Each group will take lunch in a different place each day.
 During the last decade, Bali has had an influx of famous chefs and is rapidly developing a world reputation for its culinary excellence.